 What kinds of food should I bring with me?

 You don't need to bring anything at all!
 In Narsaq you can buy virtually every food and beverage that you would normally consume at home.
-There are two large supermarkets, three small grocery stores, a bakery, and a fish market where you can buy the catch of the day.
+There are two large supermarkets, three small grocery stores, and a fish market where you can buy the catch of the day.
 All the basic foodstuffs are available, along with some items that are downright exotic, like Japanese sushi rice, Chinese oyster sauce, and fresh pineapple.
 In addition, the domestic market offers organic local meats, including reindeer, mutton, seal and whale, not to mention a wide variety of fish and seafood.
 There are plenty of fresh fruit and vegetables on offer, from oranges, plums, and peaches to avocados, cauliflower, lettuce and asparagus.
 Prices are roughly equivalent to what you would pay at a (rather upscale) Scandinavian supermarket, in other words, higher than what you are probably used to paying at home.
 But that simply doesn't justify hauling huge quantities of food in your luggage to Greenland!
 Alcohol and cigarettes are expensive due to high taxes placed on luxury goods.
 A pack of cigarettes costs about 70 Danish crowns and a bottle of wine about 100 crowns.
 By the way, there is absolutely no need to spend money on bottled mineral water!
 In Greenland we have some of the cleanest water in the world, and you can drink directly out of any river, stream or lake on the island.

 Do I need my winter jacket?